 Sociology: AA-T Degree

-The purpose of the Associates in Arts Transfer Degree in Sociology is to provide a student with a foundation of knowledge in the field of sociology which prepares them for transfer to the CSU/UC system for further study towards a baccalaureate degree in sociology or related field.
+The purpose of the Associates in Arts in Sociology for Transfer is to provide students with a foundation of knowledge in the field of sociology which prepares them for transfer to the CSU/UC system for further study towards a baccalaureate degree in sociology or a related field.
 The student will develop knowledge and skills which will enable them to understand, evaluate, and apply social science research and theories.
-Students who complete the AA-T in Sociology will be prepared for upper-division coursework in the major.

 Program Learning Outcomes